C# Special Method Names

 Each parameter will need to go inside it’s own set of curly braces.

-What’s even funnier is, you can mix different Add methods with different parameters:
+What’s even funnier is, you can mix different Add method overloads with different parameters, the right one will be called depending on the current value:

 public void Add(int i) { /* ... */ }